Reviewer's Playbook for Agent-Authored Pull Requests¶

 A time-boxed inspection priority order for reviewing agent-authored PRs — CI changes first, then duplicated utilities, then the critical path, then evidence.

-Reviewing an agent-authored pull request is not the same job as reviewing a human-authored one.
-The human reviewer of an agent PR is verifying context, not correctness — the agent has already produced code that parses and (usually) passes its own tests.
-The defects that ship are the ones the agent could not have caught itself: weakened CI, reimplemented utilities, boundary cases the happy path doesn't reach, and unsourced assumptions about contracts.
-This playbook is the inspection priority order published by GitHub's engineering team on 7 May 2026 (GitHub Blog), with the conditions under which it stops working.
+Reviewing an agent-authored pull request checks context.
+The agent has already produced code that parses and usually passes its own tests.
+The review's job is judging whether that code fits the codebase's actual contracts and conventions.
+The defects that ship are the ones the agent could not catch itself: weakened CI, reimplemented utilities, boundary cases the happy path does not reach, and unsourced assumptions about contracts.
+This playbook is the inspection priority order GitHub's engineering team published on 7 May 2026 (GitHub Blog), with the conditions under which it stops working.

-GitHub's recommended order is sequenced so the earliest steps catch the most expensive defects:
+GitHub sequenced the recommended order so the earliest steps catch the most expensive defects:

 | Slot | Step | What you are checking |